 - Always carry your list of medications with you.
 You can keep a piece of paper in your wallet, make a note on your cell phone, or use any of the medication apps available (see our Resource page for reviews of medication apps).

 - Use the same pharmacy for all your medications, so they can check for possible ADRs.
-And you can ask your pharmacist to review your list of medications, including over the counter and supplements, to determine if there is a potential issue.
+And you can ask your pharmacist to review your list of medications, including over-the-counter and supplements, to identify possible issues.

 - At least once a year, bring a complete list of all medications, including over-the-counter drugs, to your primary care doctor for review.
 Importantly, ask if any of the medications can negatively interact.
 Furthermore, ask if any medications can be eliminated, or if any dosages can be reduced.